 \subsection{Full pseudogroup}

 From now on, let us fix a \pmp groupoid $\cg$ over $(X,\mu)$.

-\begin{definition} A \defin{measurable bisection} of a \pmp groupoid $\cg$ is a measurable subset $\ph \subset \cg$ such that the restriction of $s$ and $t$ to $\ph$ are injective.
+\begin{defi} A \defin{measurable bisection} of a \pmp groupoid $\cg$ is a measurable subset $\ph \subset \cg$ such that the restriction of $s$ and $t$ to $\ph$ are injective.
 These restrictions are partial isomorphisms (Remark~\ref{rem: count fibred sp. and measurab}).
-Thus every bisection $\ph$ delivers an associated partial isomorphism $\hat \ph:= t \circ (s\bigr|_\ph)^{-1}$ of $(X,\mu)$. \end{definition}
+Thus every bisection $\ph$ delivers an associated partial isomorphism $\hat \ph:= t \circ (s\bigr|_\ph)^{-1}$ of $(X,\mu)$. \end{defi}